 This year’s annual gathering of deacons and pastors from around the synod will continue the theme of this year’s synod assembly as we engage in Anti-Racism Training led by Judith Roberts, ELCA Program Director for Racial Justice, and be introduced to and experience the process of Deliberative Dialogue led by Rev. Dr. Leah Schade, ELCA pastor, author, speaker, and professor at Lexington Theological Seminary.

 Judith Roberts works with the ELCA Racial Justice Ministries which educates, equips and engages leaders to analyze the systems of racism and identify solutions that create equitable outcomes within and outside the ELCA.
-The material for this training, “Transforming White Privilege: A 21st Century Leadership Capacity” will be a resource that can be used by leaders and congregations to engage this in their communities and contexts.

 Holy Conversations: Race, the Church, and Finding the Purple Zone